davidonzo/apiosintDS/docs/source/userguidecli.rst

 	.. note::
 		Before using this option, clone the GitHub project in a file system where the library has read permissions.
+Don't forget to use `--depth=1` and `--branch=master` options if you don't want to download all project commits.

 		.. code-block:: bash